neuralshare/node/README.md

 ## Install and run

- To install the node, create a new Python virtual environment, then install the node with pip: `pip install neuralshare-node` Them, to run the node simply execute: `python3 -m neuralshare-node.node`
+ To install the node, create a new Python virtual environment, then install the node with pip: `pip install neuralshare-node` To run the node : `python3 -m neuralshare-node.node`